agathoklisx/libved/README.md

       Many many thanks to the above mentioned project.
    */

+   /* C compiler
+      The application can compile C code (using the tcc library as a compiler) in two ways:
+         - in visual linewise mode
+         - file operation mode

+      Assumed that an error such a segmentation fault can bring down the whole system.
+   */

+   /* Runtime interpreter
+      The application can interpret code (using the Dictu programming language with a couple of modifications) in two ways:
+         - in visual linewise mode
+         - file operation mode

+      Notes:
+         - System.exit() is disabled
+         - without HAS_CURL=1 the HTTP module is disabled */

    /* Work has been started on the Syntax and Filetypes, with the latter can be play
       a very interesting role, with regards to personalization, but also can be quite powerful of a tool, for all kind of things.
 As it had been said already it is an